jolexa/blog.jolexa.net/content/post/gentoo-bugday-and-maintainer-needed-packages.md

     - /2008/09/gentoo-bugday-and-maintainer-needed-packages/
 ---

 In response to [Bugday][1] and my willingness to help, I want to help users that contribute.
 I won't be around for Bugday and I am normally not available on the weekends.
 So, here is what I am willing to do..
 On any maintainer-needed bug, if you fix the issue, feel free to CC me (`darkside (at) gentoo.org`) on it.
-You should say something like &#8220;darkside: I fixed this and tested it, please commit&#8221; and I will review it and commit it.
+You should say something like "darkside: I fixed this and tested it, please commit" and I will review it and commit it.

 Do **not**: